 Examples of Qatar stopover routes & prices

 Here are just a few examples of the different Qatar stopover packages you can book.
-All examples show the total flight & hotel package price for 2 people:
+All examples show the total flight & hotel package price for 2 people, and all prices are in USD:

 Budget